kaileesmith/Scheduler/ReadMe.md

-## Work Day Scheduler
+# Work Day Scheduler
-For this assignment i was tasked with creating a work day scheudler that tracked the time and allowed user input.
+For this assignment, I was tasked with creating a work day scheudler that tracked the time and allowed user input to be saved.

 ## Acceptance Criteria